eoscostarica/eos-learn/content/English/dapp-development/index.md

 ## Development Environment

-EOS Local provides a really quick way to setup an EOS local network with IPFS using docker.
+EOS Local provides a really quick way to set up an EOS local network with IPFS using docker.

 https://github.com/eoscostarica/eos-local